hujhax/austin-improv-wiki/Performers/Brent Unger.md

 ## History
 Brent dabbled in theater in high school and college performing in various stage productions including *Oklahoma* and *You’re A Good Man, Charlie Brown*.
 His focus in college was vocal and instrumental music (French Horn) and he worked as a band director, private instructor, drum & bugle corps director and instructor, brass arranger, marching band clinician, drill designer and adjudicator for almost 20 years.

 While working as an extra on the *Friday Night Lights* television series, Brent befriended [[Performers/Michael Ferstenfeld]] who introduced him to the robust improv scene in Austin.
 Brent started classes in May 2011 with [[Performers/Shana Merlin]] and [[Performers/Ted Rutherford]] at [[Salvage Vanguard Theater]].
-He later transferred and finished classes at [[The Hideout Theatre]] with instructors [[Performers/Andy Crouch]], [[Performers/Roy Janik]], [[Performers/Lisa Jackson]] and [[Josh Gill]].
+He later transferred and finished classes at [[The Hideout Theatre]] with instructors [[Performers/Andy Crouch]], [[Performers/Roy Janik]], [[Performers/Lisa Jackson]] and [[Performers/Josh Gill]].

 Brent is an accomplished sound improviser scoring for numerous shows at The Hideout, Salvage Vanguard and Zach Theatre.
 He is the assistant sound improviser for [[Troupes/Get Up]] and accompanied the troupe at the Montreal Improv Festival in October 2012.
 Most recently he scored for The Hideout Theatre's production of *Fandom: Star Wars* and *Fandom: Harry Potter*.

-Brent is the founding director of *[[Taxi Cab Impressions]]*, a predominantly short-form *Armando*-style troupe with a rotating cast pool.
+Brent is the founding director of *[[Troupes/Taxi Cab Impressions]]*, a predominantly short-form *Armando*-style troupe with a rotating cast pool.
 Brent shares his own experiences as a taxi driver and audience members share their own experiences in taxis and those stories are used as inspiration for improvised scenes.

 Mr. Unger has been a taxi driver in the Austin area since 2008 and he is a member of the Austin Facial Hair Club which is featured regularly on the reality T.V. show “Whisker Wars”.